Deus1704/sunkit-image/docs/how_to_guide/using_new_coalignment_interface.rst

 Registered Methods
 ==================
 Ensure that the coalignment method you intend to use is registered.
-You can add custom methods as described in :ref:`_add-a-new-coalignment-method`.
+You can add custom methods as described in :doc:`adding_a_coalignment_method`.

 Handling NaNs and Infs
 ======================